Taugeshtu/so-sorcery/README.md

 - [ ] Parsing "thinking" stages of PA response and displaying them somewhere (couple that with streaming support?)

 Big & faraway items:
+- [~] Make it so user inputs are actually work?
+For PA agent?? could be fun framing
 - [~] File read tool (done, but untested)
 - [ ] File write tool
 - [ ] !! consider more detailed format for submitting knowledge, allowing UPDATING as well (is a scratchpad, you see?)